nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 If your changes to the data file makes its format invalid, NUSocials will discard all data and start with an empty data file at the next run.
 </div>

-### Archiving data files `[coming in v2.0]`

-_Details coming soon ..._

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous NUSocials home folder.

 --------------------------------------------------------------------------------------------------------------------